 Who I Am

-I am a senior at William and Mary pursuing a Bachelor’s degree in Computer Science with a minor in Data Science.
-My education has equipped me with a strong foundation in system design, database management, and machine learning, as well as a rich background in GIS through courses like Conservation GIS and Geovisualization.
+As a recent graduate from The College of William and Mary, I have earned my B.S. in Computer Science with a minor in Data Science and a concentration in GIS and spatial data analysis.
+My education has equipped me with a strong technical foundation in system design, programming (Python, C++, JavaScript), and database management, while also deepening my expertise in GIS technologies, spatial data workflows, and environmental applications through coursework like Conservation GIS and Geovisualization.

 What I Want to Do

-I aspire to work at the intersection of software development and GIS to create tools that empower organizations to make data-driven decisions, especially in areas like conservation, urban planning, and sustainability.
+I aspire to work at the intersection of software development and GIS, building tools that empower organizations to make informed, data-driven decisions in conservation, urban planning, water management, and beyond.

 Why Me?

-I bring a unique combination of technical skills, real-world experience, and passion:
+I bring a rare blend of technical expertise, field experience, and a conservationist’s perspective: